 Looking for hands-free support?
 This pack can be used alone and wrapped in a towel, but it also can be inserted into the pocket of our Neoprene Compression Back Brace or LSO Back Brace.
 These braces are specifically designed to provide concentrated cold / hot therapy to your sore or injured back, with the added benefit of compressing and supporting your mid- to low-back.
 When considering other areas of the body, note that this pack can also be used in combination with an ace medical bandage wrap or an abdominal binder.

 Microwaveable and freezer-friendly, non-crystallizing gel allows the pack to remain soft and pliable when heated or chilled, contouring easily around your body’s joints and curves.
+For increased flexibility when frozen, store in the freezer for less time or allow it to thaw for a bit before use.

 Our premium, hot or cold compress is made with the best non-toxic, CMC gel.
 Natural and odorless, making it safe for all safe ages.
 Keep in mind that supervision is strongly advised when applying this product on kids, incapacitated adults, or elderly patients.